Ankit-euphemism/CodSoft/README.md

 ## About
 CodSoft is a compact repository of simple Java console programs intended for learning core Java constructs: control flow, I/O, basics of OOP (where applicable), and simple algorithms.
 These are ideal as practice problems, classroom demos, or portfolio pieces for beginners.

-> **Note:** The file descriptions below are inferred from filenames in the repository (`ATM.java`, `Grade.java`, `Guess.java`).
-If you copy this in, please replace any placeholder text with more precise descriptions or sample outputs from your implementations.

 ## Files
 - `ATM.java`